 Research Support Associate

-This is a one-year, term-limit position with the possibility of an extension based upon available funding.
+This is a one-year term-limit appointment, with the possibility of renewal based upon funding availability.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.